redis/redis-doc/topics/functions-intro.md

 The name of a key is a fundamental concept in Redis and is the basis for operating the Redis Cluster.

 **Important:**
-to ensure the correct execution of Redis Functions, both in standalone and clustered deployments, all names of keys that a function accesses must be explicitly provided as input key arguments.
+To ensure the correct execution of Redis Functions, both in standalone and clustered deployments, all names of keys that a function accesses must be explicitly provided as input key arguments.

 Any input to the function that isn't the name of a key is a regular input argument.